chef/automate/components/automate-chef-io/content/docs/applications-setup.md

 Chef Habitat automatically searches that directory and uses the certificate at start up.

-**On Linux systems**, copy the certificate to`/hab/cache/ssl` if you are the root user and `~/.hab/cache/ssl` if you are a non-root user.
+**On Linux systems**, copy the certificate to`/hab/cache/ssl` if you are the root user, or to `~/.hab/cache/ssl` if you are a non-root user.
 If you are a non-root user, the full file path is `/Users/username/.hab/cache/ssl/automate.cert`, located in your local user's home directory.
 Non-root users may need to use `sudo` with the command.
 For example, as the root user, copy the file with:

 ```shell
 cp /path/to/automate.cert /hab/cache/ssl/automate.cert